-3. The conversion from MSc to PhD program is to be considered after evaluating the research potential of the promising and motivating PG students at the end of the third semester of their program.
+3. Request for conversion from MSc to MSc + PhD dual degree will be considered after evaluating the research potential of the promising and motivating PG students at the end of the third semester of their program.
+The confirmation of conversion of MSc program and to MSc + PhD dual degree program is done during 4th semester with subject to successfully qualifying CSIR/UGC-JRF or equivalent fellowship to enable receiving PhD scholarship.